dindinet/magistelam/index-opti.md

 <div class="w3-row experiments w3-colored-background">
    <div class="w3-col l9">
     <h2>Run Experiments</h2>
-    <h3>If you run experiments you challenge the status quo and will uncover new ways to engage and convert your visitors</h3>
+    <h3>If you run experiments you challenge the status quo and will uncover new ways to grow your organisation</h3>
   </div>
 </div>
 <div class="w3-row">